 “My project began with researching the issues of stress in people with dementia.
 People living with dementia commonly experience huge amounts of stress due to a misunderstanding of their surroundings.
 In mid-late stage patients, recent years are forgotten and only a memory of how the world was in their 20’s remains.
 This insight led me to an exploration into how we could provide comfort for those patients, trying to relieve some of the stress experienced, resulting in a happier more fulfilling life.

 I began studying other design solutions to memory-loss.
-Designing for the Future alumna harry potter who would you date Music Memory Box worked fantastically in evoking memories from the past, giving Alzheimer’s sufferers comfort in their surroundings.
+Designing for the Future alumna Chloe Meineck’s Music Memory Box worked fantastically in evoking memories from the past, giving Alzheimer’s sufferers comfort in their surroundings.
 I wanted to discover how these physical objects can trigger stress-relieving experiences, and how we could use technology to increase these effects to benefit future patients.

 Memory Maps by Copenhagen institute of Interaction Design students focused on memories from now, that could be recorded and shared between families to benefit Alzheimer’s patients.
 They recorded stories and memories through an audio device at specific locations, which could then be re-experienced walking around an area with headphones on.
 This inspired me to use already recorded information from Facebook (frequently visited locations, music shared, friends spoken too) and to create a space that can be individual to a User.
 Facebook own around 1.65 billion user-accounts, that all store an individual’s information.
 Mark Zuckerberg has recently showed huge interest in Virtual Reality software, buying Oculus Rift for $2 billion.